Why is my Microwave Not Turning Smoothly? (5 tips to fix microwave turntable)

 We understand – sometimes things get a little messy.
 However, this can negatively affect your microwave.

-Food particles from splattered food can build up under the turntable roller ring.
-When the buildup is substantial, it can restrict the movement of the turntable.
+Food particles and grease from splattered food during cooking can build up under the turntable roller ring.
+When the buildup is substantial, the obstructions can restrict the movement of the turntable.

 Microwaving foods like pasta or foods with skin (sausage, potatoes, etc.) can splatter or explode in the microwave.
 It’s easy to then forget to clean under the turntable.